What We Mean When We Talk About 'Suburban Women Voters'

 Suburban women get a lot of attention from politicians these days.

-"Suburban moms" were the driving force behind Democrat Jon Ossoff's (ultimately losing) campaign in Georgia's special congressional election last May.
+"Suburban moms" were the driving force behind Democrat Jon Ossoff's (ultimately losing) campaign in Georgia's special congressional election last spring.

 In the December special Senate election in Alabama, both campaigns heavily courted suburban women in the closing days.

-Note: An earlier version of this story incorrectly said Georgia's 2017 special congressional election was in May.
-The election was in April, and the runoff was in June.